Amorymeltzer/ksp/README.md

   - Everything after `$ticker == 1` is slow, like cleaning spaces, etc.
   - Don't understand `buildData` (and likewise `buildScienceData`)
   - Consider `use builtin 'trim'`
-- Include stock in `processData`, probably by having another wrapper sub
+- Include stock in `processData`, probably by having another wrapper sub, or just doing after the sort?
+Annoying since need hash and then there's the splice.
 - Detect comet/asteroid science in pers?
 - Breaking Ground Expansion:
 	- Detect presence of Breaking Ground data, notify if present and not turned on